ajayshanks/datagpt/README.md

 # datagpt

-Build your data warehouse with a chat interface
+Build your data warehouse with an assisted Agentic interface